 Test takers who prefer to test at a certain time of day, or who need a specific start time due to other obligations, should schedule their test as early as possible, as slots are assigned on a first-come, first-served basis.

-If you’re unable to schedule your test by your administration’s test center scheduling deadline, you can opt to request a test date change (fees will apply) through your LSAC online account, or you can choose to schedule an online, live remotely proctored session.
-If you do not schedule your test or request a test date change, your test registration will be automatically withdrawn (without a refund).
+If you’re unable to schedule your test by your administration's test-center scheduling deadline, you can opt to request a test date change (fees will apply) through your LSAC JD account.
+Otherwise, your test registration will be automatically withdrawn (without a refund).

 Can I change from a test center to remote testing?